“Conversion Rate Optimization (CRO) is not a trick, but a well-defined strategy that deepens as we explore.”

 Collecting and analyzing the data are vital practices for doing a successful conversion rate optimization.

-If you’re new to conversion rate optimization, Google Analytics is the best best tool for collecting and analyzing data.
+If you’re new to conversion rate optimization, Google Analytics is the best tool for collecting and analyzing data.

 Once you’re a pro, try using tools such as Crazy Egg, Hello Bar, HotJar, etc.

-The data garnered from the tools will help you come up with the right strategy for the conversion rate optimization.
+The data garnered from the tools will help you come up with the right strategy for conversion rate optimization.